HoLilla/Portfolio/README.md

 Experimentation, A/B testing
 ----------------------------

+Normally I follow the structure below when designing A/B tests:

 1. Define A and B groups, the level of randomisation, the outcome variables we wish to measure and the analysis we plan to run on the gathered data.

-2. Run power analysis (e.g. see [R markdown](https://github.com/HoLilla/Portfolio/blob/master/Industry_exercise/power.Rmd),
+2. Run a power analysis (e.g. see [R markdown](https://github.com/HoLilla/Portfolio/blob/master/Industry_exercise/power.Rmd),
     [pdf](https://github.com/HoLilla/Portfolio/blob/master/Industry_exercise/power.pdf))
-    to estimate the size we need to make valid conclusions.
+    to estimate the size of the sample the experiment needs to make valid conclusions.
 Power analysis is important because we only want to run the A/B as long as we gather enough data to make valid conclusions for the business.

-3. Monitoring that data is coming in properly (e.g. check feature flags).
+3. Monitor that data is coming in properly (e.g. check feature flags).

 4. Start analysis only when the we reach the sample size, or correct for the family-wise error rate when stopping data collection more